20JE0154/Object-detection-and-finding-its-count-in-frame/README.md

 Upload the below  three files in the jupytor notebook
 1. MobileNetSSD_deploy.caffemodel
 2. MobileNetSSD_deploy.prototxt
-3. Artenal task.ipynb
+3. object_detecting and tracking.ipynb
+4.tracker.py

-Now Run the "Artenal task.ipynb" file .
+Now Run the "object_detecting and tracking.ipynb" file .
 The camera will open.
 Now bring bottles in camera frame the count of bottles per frame and in total will be Visible.

 ```cap = cv2.VideoCapture(0) ```